 - Stress.
 The stress of shopping and planning family dinners when you’re already overworked and tired.

 - Loneliness.
+Loneliness is a huge problem, even for people who aren’t single.
 A whopping 43 percent of Americans are single, and 27 percent of Americans live alone.
 When others are with their families, it can be very painful for those who are alone.
 Seventeen percent of singles are over 65, when health, age, and mobility can make it more difficult to enjoy yourself.

 - Grief.
 Missing a deceased loved one who won’t be joining you.
 Seniors have more reasons to grieve.